JuniorWolfgamingDE/OpenSmashBats/README.md

 # Junior's Open Smash Bats
-Open Smash Bats is an open-source port of Tsuteto's Smash Bats mod from 1.7.10 to 1.12.2.
+Open Smash Bats is an open-source port and continuation of Tsuteto's Smash Bats mod from 1.7.10 to 1.12.2.

 ## What does this mod add?
 Why, baseball bats of course!
-Should be eight if I can count correctly.
+Should be nine if I can count correctly.
 There are two main categories of baseball bats.

 ### Standard type bats
 which include the: